Samples from Dr. Jim Petersen’s Collection

 EXPLORE THE FUTURE

 Toward the end of a conversation, ask about possible next steps, alternatives and consequences.
 Remember that problems have right and wrong answers and predicaments have options, each with positive and negative consequences.
 It helps decision-making when we realize that most decisions we face are predicaments.

 Seldom is leading the witness appropriate in listening, but sometimes when the talker is reviewing possible action choices where some are negative, it can be useful. (“How would that help…?”
 Or “What can you learn from this situation to help you next time…?”
 Or “What could you do that might improve things just a little…?”
 Or “How would that improve your situation…?”)

 People get blocked with fear about what could happen.
 Help them through it by asking them to talk about the absolute worst that could happen.
 Then ask them what they would do if that were to happen.
 Your question assumes there is life beyond their present predicament. (“What’s the absolute worst thing that could happen…?” … “Hmm, divorce…?” … “Then what would you do…?”)

-These sample listening techniques have been expanded to thirty in Why Don’t We Listen Better?
-Communicating & Connecting in Relationships.
+These sample listening techniques have been expanded throughout Why Don’t We Listen Better?
 Most include a page or more of guidance and examples to help you become an effective listener.
 Listening better will improve your relationships and make life easier for you.